Shrimp Tails In Cinnamon Toast Crunch? What You Need To Know (Or Don't Want To Know)

 Cinnamon Toast Crunch stopped responding to Karp on Twitter, but his skein of tweets received a wave of comments from individuals who claimed to have found unwanted foreign objects in their canned, packaged and bottled foods.

-A few higher-profile Twitter users also chimed in, with actor/filmmaker Seth Rogan tweeting, “I’d cut my mouth off if I were you” while comic and radio show host Michelle Collins insisting, “This entire thread is the worst thing my eyes have ever read.”
+A few higher-profile Twitter users also chimed in, with actor/filmmaker Seth Rogan tweeting, “I’d cut my mouth off if I were you” and comic and radio show host Michelle Collins insisting, “This entire thread is the worst thing my eyes have ever read.”

 Jeremy Karp’s photo of unidentified objects in his Cinnamon Toast Crunch cereal.